socketstream/socketstream/README.md

 * Changing any client will not require a restart in development mode (NODE_ENV=development), just hit refresh on the browser
 * Client code is automatically concatenated and minified in staging and production (NODE_ENV=staging)
 * Nesting client files within folders is not supported yet
-* If you have a Javascript library you wish to use (e.g. jQuery), put this in /lib/client instead
+* If you have a Javascript library you wish to use (e.g. jQuery UI), put this in /lib/client instead
 * All client code can be called from the console using the 'app' variable (app is an instance of window.App)
 * The /app/client/app.coffee file must always be present